 I rather like this serial snap: me taking a photo of Tom taking a photo of Andrew taking a photo of the Ak-Baital sign.

-Doing our things
+Doing our thing

 Andrew wins the prize for best overall Pamir journey photo with this panoramic view from the Ak-Baital pass

 Afghanistan is long gone from our sights, only to be replaced by China.
 Going north from Murghab, we follow the border with Xinjiang province.
 The nearest major town across this rather forbidding border fence is Kashgar, 390 kilometres to the east – one of the important trading posts along the ancient Silk Road.
-Kashgar.
-What a name!
-Like Samarkand, Bagdad, Zanzibar, Isfahan,… it holds such promise of mystery and magic!

-Unfortunately, the area immediately surrounding it is mostly bug-ridden swamp, so we can’t stay too close to the lake for long.
+Unfortunately, the area immediately surrounding it, is mostly bug-ridden swamp, so we can’t stay too close to the lake for long.
 Back to town, as it were.
 Another little settlement to get familiar with, local kids to meet, sweets to share.

 In Karakul, we stay at the delightful Sadat Homestay, a warm and colourful place, my favourite – with carpets on the walls as well as the floors.
 10 USD per person, including breakfast and dinner, both delicious –